vino-copilot/Nicorai-website/MVP_SCALING_GUIDE.md

 ### 3. Monitor Performance

-Use CloudWatch to monitor CPU, memory, and network metrics to determine if further scaling is needed.
+App Runner provides built-in metrics in CloudWatch that you can use to monitor:
+- CPU utilization
+- Memory utilization
+- Request count and latency
+- HTTP errors

 ## Performance Considerations

-The MVP setup is suitable for:
+The App Runner MVP setup is suitable for:
-- Up to ~100 concurrent users
+- Up to ~200 concurrent users
-- Low to moderate API request volumes
+- Medium API request volumes (App Runner handles scaling better than a single EC2)
+- Stateless API applications
-- Basic Redis caching needs
+- Zero-maintenance deployment needs

-Monitor these metrics closely as your user base grows to determine when to scale up.
+One of the advantages of App Runner is that it can scale automatically based on traffic, even in the MVP setup.
+The service will scale out when:
+- CPU utilization is high
+- Memory utilization is high
+- Request concurrency exceeds service capacity

+Unlike a single EC2 instance in Elastic Beanstalk, App Runner can handle traffic spikes more gracefully, making it a better choice for services that might see sudden increases in traffic.